 In online classes, you aren’t able to come into class a few minutes early or stay behind for a few extra minutes to ask your instructor questions.
 But there are other avenues to get your questions answered!
 All our instructors share their email addresses at the start and end of each class.
 You can email them directly to get your doubts clarified.

-All SAT and ACT Masterclass batches also have scheduled “office hours”.
+All SAT Masterclass batches also have scheduled “office hours”.
 During these sessions, there will be a dedicated Math and English tutor on standby to address any queries you may have.
 This is the perfect time to have a tutor explain a question in your homework or a practice test you have taken!

 Attending classes online may be different from what you’re used to, but that does not mean that it would be any less effective!
 If you follow the online class tips in this post, we are confident you can get the same level of learning as you would from in-person classes.